AntoineCezar/cookiecutter-pypkg/CONTRIBUTING.md

 7. Submit a pull request through the GitHub website.

-Also you can use a tool like [git-pull-request](https://github.com/jd/git-pull-request) (created by [Julien Danjou](https://julien.danjou.info/blog/2017/git-pull-request-command-line-tool)) for simplify the job.

 ## Pull Request Guidelines

 Before you submit a pull request, check that it meets these guidelines: